 Min Max Thermometers

-To ensure accurate readings, place the minimum-maximum thermometer probe should be placed inside an empty vaccine box that is placed on the middle shelf of the vaccine refrigerator.
-For vaccine fridges with a solid door, the fridge thermometer lead can either be placed through a fridge temperature probe access port that is found in some vaccine fridges or the fridge thermometer lead can be run past the door seal.
-Running a lead past a door seal is undesirable as it will create an air leak that may cause problems with condensation, ice buildup and increased electricity consumption.
+To ensure accurate readings, place the minimum-maximum thermometer probe inside an empty vaccine box positioned on the middle shelf of the vaccine refrigerator.
+If your vaccine fridge has a solid door, use a fridge temperature probe access port (available in some vaccine fridges) or run the fridge thermometer lead past the door seal.
+However, running the lead past the seal may lead to air leaks, condensation, ice buildup, and increased electricity consumption.
 Placing the min-max thermometer inside the refrigerator is the easiest option for vaccine fridges with a glass door.

 Outreach Clinics and During Transport

 For outreach clinics or transportation of temperature-sensitive items, it is vital to monitor the temperature inside coolers, cold boxes, and portable fridges.
 In these cases, place the fridge temperature probe inside the cooler while affixing the digital fridge thermometer on the exterior.
 Monitoring the temperature every 15 minutes for the first two hours and then at least hourly will provide accurate data to ensure the integrity of the contents.

 To maintain optimal performance, it is recommended to change the battery of your digital min-max thermometer every 6 to 12 months or as per the manufacturer’s guidelines.
 Remember, accuracy is paramount in temperature monitoring.
 A minimum-maximum thermometer must have a minimum accuracy of ±1°C. To ensure compliance, it is necessary to perform accuracy checks at least every 12 months by conducting a slush test outlined in Australia’s Strive for 5 vaccine storage guidelines.